Loading…

 Supply chain

 A signature is only as future-proof as its algorithm.
 Every classical signature you ship today becomes forgeable the day a quantum computer exists — and a forged release signature is a supply-chain compromise.
+The same detectors flag SHA-1 (which NIST retires on the same 2030 window) and MD5 (already broken and disallowed today) in signing or certificate contexts.

 Detects

-Kubernetes PKI
+Access PKI

 Kubernetes